belastingdienst/opr-paas/docs/development-guide/50_notes.md

 ---
-title: Development notes
+title: Developer notes
-summary: Some notes for developers of the code.
+summary: Some notes for developers of the Paas Operator code.
 authors:
   - hikarukin
 date: 2024-07-04